Click here for 中文.

 Annual British Students’ Study Visit to China (Summer/Autumn Camps)

-In partnership with the Office of Chinese Language International Council (Hanban), IOE Confucius Institute for Schools has organised annual English students’ study visits to China since 2007.
+In partnership with the Centre for Language Education and Cooperation (CLEC), IOE Confucius Institute for Schools has organised annual English students’ study visits to China since 2007.
 The annual programme grows year on year and has gained a widely-recognised reputation for offering invaluable opportunities for secondary school students to learn Chinese and about China through an intensive two-week course.
 To date, a total of over 3,200 students and accompanying teachers from 105 schools have benefited from this programme.
-Students and accompanying teachers pay for their international airfares, visas and programme management/administration cost; while all in China cost including accommodation and food, transport and travel, language lessons and necessary tourism are generously funded by Hanban.
+Students and accompanying teachers pay for their international airfares, visas and programme management/administration cost; while all in China cost including accommodation and food, transport and travel, language lessons and necessary tourism are generously funded by CLEC.

 This programme is also known as Hanyu Qiao (Chinese Bridge) Summer Camps, and usually takes place in July for two weeks.
 Due to the Summer Olympics in Beijing and London, we organized Autumn Camps in 2008 and 2012.